GDC-ConsumerEdge/consumer-edge-core/README.md

 # Overview

-This is a group of playbooks and ansible tools/scripts to provision and manage Anthos Bare Metal on a given inventory list (SSH addressable servers)
+This is a group of Ansible playbooks and bash scripts that are used to provision and manage Anthos bare metal given a physical or cloud inventory.

-## Provision

-The following steps include one-time and repeatable steps to provision the ***target machine(s)***

-1. Clone or Fork this repository
-1. Create or review Google Service Account
-    1. Run `scripts/create-primary-gsa.sh` to create or enable a GSA used on the ***target machine(s)*** and generate the key
-1. Review and run the [one-time setup](docs/ONE_TIME_SETUP.md)
-1. Setup `inventory.yml` file to match your environment
+There are two deployment types: Physical and Cloud.
+Both deployment types can co-exist.
+Communication between any of the ABM instances are supported over the LAN supporting the hardware or cloud instances.
+Networking is not configured to communicate cross network boundaries (nothing prevents this being built, just not in the scope of this project)

+> **Physical** - Scripts and Playbooks designed to deploy onto physical servers meeting requirements

+> **Cloud** - Scripts and Playbooks designed to be deployed into GCE Virtual Machines

-## Terms
+## Terms to know

-> **Target machine(s)** - The machine that the cluster is being installed into/onto (ie, NUC, GCE, etc)
+> **Target machine(s)** - The machine that the cluster is being installed into/onto (ie, NUC, GCE, etc).
+This is often called the "host" in public documentation.

-> **Provisioning box** - The machine that initiates the `ansible` run.
-Typically a laptop or cloud-console if GCE (must be able to reach target machines)
+> **Provisioning machine** - The machine that initiates the `ansible` run.
+This is typically a laptop or the cloud shell within the GCP console

+## Provisioning Solution

+The following steps are broken into one-time and repeatable steps used to provision the ***target machine(s)***.
+Most of the steps are common scross both Physical and Cloud deployment options, but will note when a specific step is needed for either.

+### Starting Steps
+1. Fork or clone this repository
+1. Review and complete the [one-time setup](docs/ONE_TIME_SETUP.md) steps
+    1. Result should be baseline provisioned inventory resources (ie, GCE instances and/or physical machines with passwordless SSH access)
+1. Provision inventory using Playbooks

 ## Installing Anthos Bare Metal

-The Ansible script installs Ansible Bare Metal on all of the inventory hosts.
+The Ansible script installs Ansible Bare Metal on all of the inventory hosts and on any Cloud GCE instance created with the `scripts/create-cloud-gce-baseline.sh` script

-You will need to define 3 Environment Variables, as well as making any environment-specific change (like IP ranges)
+You will need to define 4 Environment Variables, as well as making any environment-specific change (like IP ranges).
+It is recommended to use [direnv](https://direnv.net/) to manage local environment variables.
+Storing each of the below variables in a `.envrc` file.

 ### Required Environment Variables